HowardALandman/QTD/src/tdc7201/README.md

 this requires that the appropriate RPi pins be connected to START and/or STOP, and that `initGPIO()` not be called with `start=None` or `stop=None` respectively.
 (Simulate does not currently work with averaging.)
+The `error_prefix` string will be prepended to any error messages from this call to `measure()`;
+this allows you to easily identify which call had the problem.
+If `log_file` is an already-open file handle, will write any error messages to that file instead of printing them.

     off()

-Asserts reset.
+Asserts reset and waits 1 uS for it to take effect.
 This will terminate any measurement in progress, and make the chip unresponsive to SPI until the next call to on().

     clear_status(verbose=False,force=False)